mirandrom/mcgill-nlp.github.io/_pages/home.md

 # Join Us
 {: .text-center}

-We accept graduate students (Masters or PhD) through official Mila and McGill application channels.
-For internship opportunities and other positions, please apply using our <a href="https://forms.gle/3SA5K6pJxe4dAyhM7">Google Form</a>.
+McGill NLP welcomes graduate students, interns, and researchers at various levels.
+We have opportunities for Masters and PhD students, postdocs, research assistants, and visiting researchers.
+{: .text-center}

+For detailed information on how to apply and join our lab, please visit our [Join Us](/join-us) page.
 {: .text-center}
 <br/>